- 1. The Requirement

 - Coding standard static analysis.

 Additionally, repeating previous assessments for software security vulnerabilities could be used to confirm that the previously identified vulnerabilities and weaknesses have been addressed and no new vulnerabilities introduced or discovered.
-To keep costs down and prevent propagation of risks through the project, mitigations are to be put in place as early as possible and verified throughout the life cycle.
+To keep costs down and prevent the propagation of risks through the project, mitigations are to be put in place as early as possible and verified throughout the life cycle.

 Project Protection Plans are classified documents.
 Per the FAQ section of the Community of Practice for Space Asset Protection accessible to NASA users from the NASA Engineering Network, “NASA has developed a process to incrementally lower classification levels of relevant threat information to Secret and worked with project management teams to obtain clearances for their personnel at that level.
 Program/Project managers can also be read in at the Secret level for short time periods to review Project Protection Plans.